Interested in learning more about the Catholic faith? Not sure where to begin? Here is a quick and easy overview of the process of becoming Catholic

 What you should do…

-• Be open to the RCIA process.
+• Be open to the OCIA process.

 • Attend meetings and events.